-(c) Translation of foreign currencies
+(d) Translation of foreign currencies

 Foreign currency transactions during the year are translated into Macau Patacas at the foreign exchange rates ruling at the transaction dates.
-Monetary assets and liabilities denominated in foreign currencies at balance sheet date are translated into Macau Patacas at the foreign exchange rates ruling at the end of the reporting period.
+Monetary assets and liabilities denominated in foreign currencies at reporting date are translated into Macau Patacas at the foreign exchange rates ruling at the end of the reporting period.
 Exchange gains and losses are recognised in profit or loss.

-(d) Revenue recognition
+(e) Revenue recognition